Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Relations among the McCullough--Wanderley conjectures

-\begin{proof}When $\kappa$ is not 0 or 4, none of the four polynomials in $\gamma$ share any roots.
-So the existence of the desired $\gamma$ for sufficiently large $q$ is immediate from the Weil bound on multiplicative character sums.
+\begin{proof}When $\kappa$ is not 0 or 4, none of the four polynomials in $\gamma$ share any roots or have repeated roots.
+Consequently, the Weil bound on multiplicative character sums guarantees the existence of our desired $\gamma$ for sufficiently large $q$.
 Since we wish to prove the lemma for all $q > 353$, let us check what ``sufficiently large" means.